agmcfarland/FluPipeline/README.md

 conda activate FluPipeline_env

-# this runs on test data using synthetic reads
 python FluPipeline.py \
+--runtest \
---runtest --threads 6 --strain_sample_depth 3000
+--threads 6

 ```

 ## Usage examples

 Run FluPipeline on fastq files in a folder (--sequence_directory) and outputs to a new folder (--base_directory).
 Removes the output folder if it already exists (--force, --force_base_directory).
-Uses 6 threads (--threads).
-Removes intermediate files that are not used in the final output (--cleanup)
+Chooses the appropritate number of threads to run samples in parallel based on the assumption one sample will use 8 Gb of memory (--max_mem_per_thread).

+### Basic

 ```
 python FluPipeline.py \
 --base_directory /path/to/output/folder \
 --sequence_directory /path/to/sequence/folder \
---force \
---force_base_directory \
---threads 6 \
---cleanup
+--max_mem_per_thread 8

 ```

+### Advances

-Use a custom reference directory that uses fasta instead of gb.
-Nextclade will not work if this is done.
+Use a custom reference directory of fasta files.

 ```
 python FluPipeline.py \